-Annie is a specialist in the treatment and enhancement of the professional voice using vocal unloading techniques and she works alongside ENT specialists, speech pathologists and vocal coaches.
-She presents Vocal Unloading workshops for both physiotherapists and speech pathologists (if you are interested please contact us or see our blog for the latest courses).
+With extensive experience in the treatment and enhancement of the professional voice using vocal unloading techniques, Annie works alongside ENT specialists, speech pathologists and vocal coaches.
+In addition to this, Annie presents Vocal Physiotherapy workshops for both physiotherapists and speech pathologists.

-Annie enjoys having fun with her family, running and snow skiing.
+When she isn’t working hard at the clinic she enjoys having fun with her family, fitness training and snow skiing.

-Memberships: Sports Physiotherapy Association (SPA) (committee member); Musculoskeletal Physiotherapy Association (MPA); Dance Network, Australian Voice Association (AVA), Australian Society for Performing Arts Healthcare (ASPAH), Laryngology Society of Australia (LSA)
+Memberships: Sports Physiotherapy Association (SPA) (committee member); Musculoskeletal Physiotherapy Association (MPA); Dance Network, Australian Voice Association (AVA), Australian Society for Performing Arts Healthcare (ASPAH), International Association of Dance Medicine & Science (IADMS), Laryngology Society of Australia (LSA)